mattrussi/gitlab-com-runbooks/docs/docs.gitlab.com/elasticsearch.md

 The key is loaded from a CI variable.

-// @todo add link after we merge https://gitlab.com/gitlab-org/gitlab-docs/-/merge_requests/5071 See [] for directions for rotating the key.
+See [this page](https://gitlab.com/gitlab-org/gitlab-docs/-/blob/main/doc/search.md?ref_type=heads) for directions for rotating the key.